Techtonica/curriculum/templates/lab-exercise.md

 When you get to the steps below that ask you to initialize a git repo and track files using git, refer to the lesson on [Git and Version Control](https://docs.google.com/presentation/d/1znMOomkIkAkFKIz2e6t5tLpyzObKqOwfd90fsixSiec/edit?usp=sharing) if you need guidance.

-Navigate to the techtonica-labs folder located in your Desktop.
+Navigate to the `techtonica-labs` folder located in your Desktop.
-Create a new folder called getting-started-with-node within the techtonica-labs folder.
+Create a new folder called `getting-started-with-node` within the `techtonica-labs` folder.
-Navigate to getting-started-with-node.
+Navigate to `getting-started-with-node`.
-Initialize getting-started-with-node as a git repository.
+Initialize `getting-started-with-node` as a git repository.

-Do not disturb other pairs until you have spent 15-20 minutes troubleshooting within your own pair.
+If you have questions, do not disturb other pairs until you have spent 15-20 minutes troubleshooting within your own pair.
 Post a message on the #help channel in Slack if you and your pair partner are still stuck after 15-20 minutes.
 Be sure to format your question using the template we practiced in the [Asking Good Questions](https://docs.google.com/presentation/d/1O45nkq2bZX4ZDenmmA1lJ3iTvI80RXiPuOX2w__6Ykw/edit?usp=sharing) lesson.

 ## Lab Instructions